+Figure 1.
+Sketch of the probe inserted into the pit (left), and a picture of the probe coming up from the packing coke (right).
+The blue pipe contains the thermocouple used during the experiment.

 A ¼" SS tube of ca. 5000 mm length was used to connect the probe to the gas analyzing equipment.
 A 20 meter, heated ¼" Teflon tube was used to connect the probe with the gas analyzer.
 In order to protect the analyzer from condensing gas species, a 6.67 mm Ø by 28.89 mm column packed with glass wool was placed upstream the heated Teflon tube.
 The gas analyzer used was a Protea LTD ProtIR 204M.
 Spectral data was recorded at 1 cm-1 resolution, and spectra averaged to produce a new spectrum every minute.
 Instrument and 20 meter Teflon tube was heated to 180 °C. Spectral interpretation was performed by manual evaluation of the spectral information and comparison with library spectral data.
 Quantitation was for most cases performed by linear regression of peak height values of library spectra.
 Extrapolation beyond the absorbance range of the library spectral data was only applied when necessary and, when used, explicitly mentioned.
 In cases where the Protea built in calibration models were applicable, they were used.
 The partial least squares modelling applied in these models comes with error estimation, and thus prediction goodness can be evaluated.

 Gas was sampled from the pit in two intervals: the first interval at around 700 °C for a few hours to test the integrity of the instrumentation and, subsequently, over a week where temperature was dropping from the peak value.